mykelalvis/FATESRD/Other/fate-core-SRD.md

 Sometimes, however, things get complicated.
 It's not enough to pick the lock, because you also have to hold off the hordes of attacking zombies and set up the magical ward that's going to keep pursuers off your back.
 It's not enough to disarm the bomb, because you also have to land the crashing blimp and keep the unconscious scientist you're rescuing from getting hurt in said landing.

-A challenge is a series of [[overcome]] actions that you use to resolve an especially complicated or dynamic situation.
+A challenge is a series of [[Overcome]] actions that you use to resolve an especially complicated or dynamic situation.
 Each overcome action uses a different skill to deal with one task or part of the situation, and you take the individual results as a whole to figure out how the situation resolves.

 GMs, when you're trying to figure out if it's appropriate to call for a challenge, ask yourself the following questions: